-Figure 4.Overview of FIR system formic acid laser (a) schematic layout of FIR laser system. (b) Real picture of FIR laser system.
+Figure 4. (a) Real picture of FIR laser system. (b) Schematic layout of FIR laser system.

 The combined system

 As shown in fig.5, the laser system consists of a CO₂ laser system, a FIR laser system with a focusing lens, and a reflector mirror, which facilitates coupling the CO₂ laser into the FIR system.
 The CO₂ laser beam has a diameter of approximately 11 mm at the output coupler, while the FIR input window has a diameter of 10 mm.
 Therefore, a focusing lens with focal length of approximately 1 m is necessary to direct the CO₂ beam into the FIR system.
 The CO₂ beam at focus point is located between the input window and the rear mirror as shown in fig.4(a), where its diameter is reduced to about 3 mm.
 With the CO2 laser beam filling the FIR waveguide, the formic acid gas will be stimulated and emit the FIR laser continuously.